 Most businesses lease their premises, rather than own them.
 Most commercial and retail leases are regulated.

-Our many years’ experience acting for both landlords and tenants and dealing with regulated and unregulated leases, has given us the ability to anticipate the needs of both sides of the transaction, enabling us to provide efficient and timely advice.
+Our many years of experience acting for both landlords and tenants, and dealing with regulated and unregulated leases, has given us the ability to anticipate the needs of both sides of the transaction, enabling us to provide efficient and timely advice.

 Some of the important issues include:

-- Obligations under the Leases (Commercial and Retail) Act 2001 (if regulated lease)
+- obligations under the leases (Commercial and Retail) Act 2001 (if a regulated lease)

-Under the ACT crown leasehold system, if you are eligible to meet certain statutory criteria, it is possible to seek a direct grant of land from the government.
+Under the ACT Crown leasehold system, if you are eligible to meet certain statutory criteria, it’s possible to seek a direct grant of land from the government.
 This is generally for charitable or other public purposes but does include market value lease land.

-As the ACT is bound by a Crown Lease system, there are a variety of statutory documents and directions that affect what you can do with your land; not just for acquisition, but also for ongoing use.
+As the ACT is bound by a Crown lease system, there are a variety of statutory documents and directions that affect what you can do with your land, not just for acquisition, but also for ongoing use.
 The Territory Plan underpins the ACT government’s zoning and regulation of the use of land.
-Zones include industrial, commercial, residential, etc.
+Zones include industrial, commercial and residential.

-Depending on the intended use, it may be necessary to apply to the ACT Planning and Land Authority (ACTPLA) for approval.
-This is because some uses are permitted without government approval, while others (such as some home businesses and various construction projects) require a Development Application.
+Depending on the intended use, it may be necessary to apply to the ACT Environment, Planning and Sustainable Development Directorate for approval.
+This is because some uses are permitted without government approval, while others (such as some home businesses and various construction projects) require a development application.
 There is also a range of activities requiring public consultation and all objectors to be heard.

 We can guide you through the planning process so that you understand your rights and limitations pertaining to the land.